Download This Bill in Microsoft Word format

 (2) any other felony offense provided by law that includes an assault, or use of violence or force against another person.

-(C) A person who violates the provisions of this section is guilty of a felony and, upon conviction, must be imprisoned for a mandatory minimum term of ten years but not more than thirty years.
-No part of the minimum sentence may be suspended nor probation granted.
-In addition, a violation of this section is considered a separate offense from another underlying offense and must be served consecutively to any sentence imposed on an underlying offense.
+(C) A person who violates the provisions of this section is guilty of a felony and, upon conviction, must be imprisoned for not more than thirty years.
+A violation of this section is considered a separate offense from another underlying offense and must be served consecutively to any sentence imposed on an underlying offense.

 Section 16-8-520.
 (A) A person commits the offense of material or financial support of an act of terrorism or concealment of the actions or plans of another to carry out an act of terrorism who knowingly: